WordPress/gutenberg/docs/contributors/getting-started-native-mobile.md

 # Getting Started for the React Native based Mobile Gutenberg

 This is the mobile version of [Gutenberg](https://github.com/WordPress/gutenberg), targeting Android and iOS.
-It's a React Native library bootstrapped by CRNA and now ejected.
+It's a React Native library bootstrapped by [Create React Native App](https://github.com/expo/create-react-native-app) and now ejected.

 ## Prerequisites